nymexhub/C-VipNX/README.md

 #instructions

-You need to install tcsh:
+You need to install tcsh in your Linux/Unix like flavor.
-in Debian GNU/Linux : sudo apt-get install tcsh

  | gunzip vip.c.gz